 - These muffins are healthy yet soo tasty, they are low in sugar (and can be made with honey), high in fiber, and have 5 grams of protein each!

-- They are perfect for special dietary needs as they are gluten free, and dairy free and can be made with honey instead of cane sugar.
+- They are perfect for special dietary needs as they are gluten-free, and dairy-free and can be made with honey instead of cane sugar.

-- It's a perfect way to enjoy seasonal fruit (blackberries), just like this recipe with seasonal rhubarb - rhubarb muffins, or another berry muffin like this these healthy blueberry muffins.
+- It's a perfect way to enjoy seasonal fruit (blackberries), just like this recipe with seasonal rhubarb - rhubarb muffins, or another berry muffin like these healthy blueberry muffins.

 - These fruity muffins are loved by all kids and toddlers, just like my orange muffins or banana whole wheat muffins.

-- Using oat flour is an awesome alternative to get grains into your diet, change up the breakfast oatmeal, and make something gluten free.
+- Using oat flour is an awesome alternative to get grains into your diet, change up the breakfast oatmeal, and make something gluten-free.

 Jump to:

-- Oat Flour: You can easily make your own (like me) by putting rolled oats into the blender and pulsing until fine flour.
+- Oat flour: You can easily make your own (like me) by putting rolled oats into the blender and pulsing until fine flour.
 These muffins are just another way of having oatmeal!

 - Blackberries: You can use fresh or frozen blackberries for this recipe!
 If you are using frozen blackberries, leave them in the freezer until you add them to the muffin batter.
 Alternatively, you can add other types of berries to suit your preference and what you have available.
+Look for dark, plump blackberries!
+When picking (either from the store or from the bush), choose ones that are dark black and purple rather than red.

-- Apple Sauce: This increases the moisture in the muffins and using this instead of perhaps yogurt or milk makes them dairy free.
+- Apple sauce: This increases the moisture in the muffins and using this instead of perhaps yogurt or milk makes them dairy-free.

 - Eggs: Eggs support the texture and the rise of the muffin.